pipeline-tools/gusty-demo/README.md

 ## Running the demo

-Note: this demo takes some time to build.
-If you are in a hurry, please check out [gusty-demo-lite](https://github.com/chriscardillo/gusty-demo-lite)
+Note: this demo takes some time to build, and a little effort up front.
+If you are in a hurry, please check out [gusty-demo-lite](https://github.com/chriscardillo/gusty-demo-lite).

 ### Generate secrets